minprog/programmeren-1/problems/strings/index.md

 ## Eek

 Write a function `eek` that takes a string and tells you how many e's that string contains.
-For instance, `eek("Eek a mouse!")` should print:
+For instance, `eek("Eek, a mouse!")` should print:

-    The text "Eek a mouse!" contains 3 e's.
+    The text "Eek, a mouse!" contains 3 e's.

 ## tHe CaSe Of BoB